Sheriff-Unit-3/blockd/mods/BLK_CORE/api/API.md

 # API Documentation
-This is the api that Blockd uses, all api functions are defined in this mod.
+This is the api that Blockd uses, all api functions are defined in
+this mod.
 Hence this is the main and only api docs for Blockd.
+Please see the bottom for notes regarding Blockd behavior.

 ## General Functions